ChemGuy88/hermanCode/To-do.md

 - [x] Merge to hermanCode/main
 - [x] Delete all old repositories
 - [x] Delete all installations in user folders
+- [x] Test code in macOS and Linux.
+Once that's done move it into the general section.
+  - [x] Examples

 ## Remove GUI Apps, packages, and find and remove traces
 - Batch 1